Eicher won at 133 - and three other Huskies will join him at NCAAs.

 In his first season at the helm, Ludwig's Huskies recorded eight dual wins in 2011-12 - the most for the program since the 2007-08 campaign.
 The team also extended their streak of NCAA tournament appearances to 41 years when senior Brad Dieckhaus and redshirt sophomore Kevin Fanta both earned bids to St. Louis.
 Off the mat, the team won the men's Victors Cup competition for the second consecutive season for academic excellence, community service, and competitive achievement.

-Ludwig came to NIU in 2005, spending his first six seasons on Dave Grant's staff, serving as associate head coach for the last two years.
-He has played a key role in training 15 NCAA qualifiers, seven Mid-American Conference champions, most recently 2011 MAC Champion Brad Dieckhaus at 184 pounds, and one Midlands Tournament champion.
+Ludwig came to NIU back in 2005, spending his first six seasons on Dave Grant's staff, serving as associate head coach for the last two years.
+As an assistant for the Huskies, he helped train 15 NCAA qualifiers, seven Mid-American Conference champions, most recently 2011 MAC Champion Brad Dieckhaus at 184 pounds, and one Midlands Tournament champion.